paolopin/narrative-belief-updating/readme.md

-# Narrative Belief Updating
+# Fooling Yourself: How Narratives Shape Beliefs

-This repository contains the MATLAB code, data, and simulation files accompanying the paper
+This repository contains the code, data, and simulation files accompanying the paper

-**Fooling Yourself: How Narratives Shape Beliefs**
+> **Fooling Yourself: How Narratives Shape Beliefs**
-by Andrea Albertazzi, Paolo Pin, Marco Stimolo, and Alessandro Stringhi
+> Andrea Albertazzi, Paolo Pin, Marco Stimolo, and Alessandro Stringhi

-The repository reproduces the estimation, behavioral calibration, bootstrap inference, simulations, and figures reported in the paper.
+The repository reproduces the empirical analysis, behavioral calibration, model estimation, and simulations presented in the paper.

 ## Repository structure

 ```
 .
+├── Stata/
+│   └── Stata code and cleaned experimental data
+│
 ├── behavioral-calibration/
-│   ├── bootstrap4_apr23_26.m
-│   ├── data_narrative_with_followup.xls
-│   └── README.md
+│   └── MATLAB code for behavioral-type estimation
 │
 ├── calibration/
-│   ├── original_data.mat
-│   ├── calibration.m
-│   └── README.md
+│   └── MATLAB code for behavioral model estimation
 │
 ├── simulations/
-│   ├── ...
-│   └── README.md
+│   └── Python code for the numerical simulations
 │
-└── Narratives.pdf
+└── Fooling_Yourself_How_Narratives_Shape_Beliefs.pdf
 ```

-Each folder contains its own README with instructions for reproducing the corresponding part of the analysis.
+Each folder contains a dedicated `README.md` describing its contents and explaining how to reproduce the corresponding results.

 ## Requirements

-The code is written in MATLAB.
-No external toolboxes are required beyond standard MATLAB functionality unless explicitly stated in the corresponding folder README.

-## Reproducing the results

-The repository is organized by analysis stage:
+The repository uses three software environments:

-1. **Calibration** estimates the structural model from the experimental data.
-2. **Behavioral calibration** estimates behavioral types using the experimental dataset and bootstrap procedures.
-3. **Simulations** generate the numerical results and figures reported in the paper.
+- **Stata** for the empirical analysis;
+- **MATLAB** for behavioral calibration and model estimation;
+- **Python** for the numerical simulations.

-The individual folder READMEs provide detailed instructions for running each component.
+See the individual folder READMEs for detailed instructions.

 ## Paper

 The latest version of the manuscript is included in this repository.

-Please note that the manuscript may be updated while the code remains unchanged.
+## Citation

+If you use this code, please cite:

+> Albertazzi, A., Pin, P., Stimolo, M., & Stringhi, A. *Fooling Yourself: How Narratives Shape Beliefs.*